queenkjuul/basiclinux-lcars/README.md

 ### Java

 JDK 1.1.7 is included in `/usr/local/java` and the `java` binary is included in the PATH.
 This JDK distribution (originating from Slackware 4.0) includes custom wrapper scripts which are not compatible with BusyBox.
 I have not 'backported' the fixes (commenting out offending lines) to the actual `java-1.1.7.tar.gz` package included on-disc, so be warned, using that package directly will not work.
 You may (or probably not) have luck using the included Bash in place of the stock BusyBox shell, or if you've installed to HDD, installing more of the Slackware base system.
 It's probably better just to inspect the provided [`rootfs/usr/local/java/bin/java`](rootfs/usr/local/java/bin/java) and [`/usr/local/java/bin/checkVersions`](rootfs/usr/local/java/bin/checkVersions) files and apply the changes on a new install.

+*This should be "backported" into a BL3 .tgz package eventually, see [#24](https://github.com/queenkjuul/basiclinux-lcars/issues/24)*

 ## Installation